jontrulson/conquest/docs/server-guide.md

 You must be the root user in order to use the '-u' option.

 DO NOT run conquestd as the root user itself.
-Although the code *should* be safe, you shouln't take my word for it.
+Although the code *should* be safe, you shouldn't take my word for it.

 ## Notifying the metaserver